History and Theories of Socialism

 A.

-led by a small organized minority.
-Anticipated Leninism.
+society must be led by a small organized minority, rather than

 B.